 To get a fair look at any country, you need to venture beyond its dominant city.
 Here in the Czech Republic there's a world of cultural riches outside of Prague — and in this episode, that's our focus.

-…see the trophies of a bored yet trigger happy prince and learn of an evil Nazi hoax.
-Then we'll follow the epic story of a Czech nation on canvas, paddle through the bohemian countryside, and delight in a fairytale town that comes complete with jaunty Gypsy music.
+…see the trophies of a bored yet trigger-happy prince, and learn of an evil Nazi hoax.
+Then we'll follow the epic story of the Czech nation on canvas, paddle through the Bohemian countryside, and delight in a fairytale town that comes complete with jaunty Gypsy music.

-As Europe unifies into one vast free trade zone, it's employing a kind of internal Marshal Plan, investing hundreds of billions of dollars into its own infrastructure.
-Here in the Czech Republic they have a new express train which, in less than two hours, zips from Prague to here...Olomouc.
+As Europe unites into one vast free-trade zone, it's employing its own kind of internal Marshall Plan, investing hundreds of billions of dollars into its own infrastructure.
+Here in the Czech Republic, they've got a new express train zipping you in less than two hours from Prague to here: Olomouc.

 Its circa-1950s train station is a fascinating blend of old and new: Bright and happy workers put down their hammers and sickles long enough to greet you — a reminder of the country's recent communist past.
-Just a short tram-ride from the station gets us to the old town center.
+Just a short tram ride from the station gets us to the old town center.

-Olomouc, the historic capital of this region, is the Czech Republic's fifth-largest city with 100,000 people and home to a leading university.
+Olomouc, the historic capital of this region, is the Czech Republic's fifth-largest city, with 100,000 people and home to a leading university.
 With its wealth of cafés, clubs, and student life, Olomouc gives you vibrant local culture — without the tourist crowds and high prices of Prague.

 I'm joined by my Czech friend and co-author of my Czech Republic guidebook, Honza Vihan.